Learn how to find the ways that you learn best with the Student Success Centre

 Reading and Listening

 You attend lectures for most of your courses, and what you learn during lectures is usually reflected in your final grades.
 Though you don’t have the ability to control the pace of lectures, you can use strategies to maximize your time while you're there.
 Looking for lecture cues is the #1 strategy for you to keep focus and concentration.
-Check out our Lecture Cues blog to learn more, or watch the Learning from Lectures video for more strategies.
+Check out our Lecture Cues blog to learn more for more strategies.

 University coursework often comes with a variety of reading materials.
 Do you sometimes feel overwhelmed by a huge stack of readings?
 Do you consider yourself a reluctant reader?
 Assigned readings will enhance your understanding of lectures and help you succeed.
 If you’re wondering how to start, familiarize yourself with three key procedures outlined in this Reading Principles blog.
-You can find a more in-depth look in our SQ4R Method and Structured Analysis Method tip sheets.
-For a narrated walkthrough, watch our Academic Reading Strategies and Keeping up with Readings videos to help you connect your readings with course content.
+You can find a more in-depth look in our SQ4R Method and Organizing Notes in a Table tip sheets.
+For a narrated walkthrough, watch our Keeping up with Readings video to help you connect your readings with course content.

 It’s common to take notes during lectures, when you read, or even in a group discussion.
 Taking notes helps you to concentrate and increases your understanding.
 Good notes are a permanent record of key information that you can revisit later.
 Notetaking is a crucial skill to help you to excel in university.
 Now it’s time to develop and refine this skill.
 Read the General Notetaking Tips blog for principles and shortcuts in notetaking.
 If you’re taking courses online, watch this Taking Online Notes video for strategies.

 When you begin notetaking, you must decide on a meaningful way to organize your notes.
 There are many different methods to do this.
 Creating outlines is a popular one that many notetakers use, but it may not be as effective in some courses as in others.
 Read our Notetaking Methods blog for more information on the Cornell method, mapping method, and charting method.
-For a deep dive into these strategies, have a look at our Cornell Notetaking Method and our Structured Analysis Method tip sheets.
+For a deep dive into these strategies, have a look at our Cornell Notetaking Method, SQ4R Method and our Organizing Notes in a Table tip sheets.

 Effective technology tools are a powerful way to enhance your learning.
 There are a variety of notetaking technologies available if you like taking notes on your digital devices.
 Some of them are more useful than others depending on which notetaking method you use.
 Check out our Notetaking Technologies blog for a list of tools to try.